KieranHarper/Yakka/README.md

 }
 ```

+These examples all complete their work by the end of the work closure (they're synchronous), but you can check out the tests file for a few more examples where work completes at arbitrary later times.

 ## Yakka?
-As in Hard Yakka.
-The word Yakka is classic Aussie slang for work.
-It was derived from 'yaga', used by the indigenous people (Yagawara tribe) of the region now known as Brisbane.
+As in Hard Yakka – classic Aussie slang for work.
+It's derived from 'yaga', which is a term from the Yagara language spoken by indigenous peoples of the region now known as Brisbane.

 ## Requirements

-Swift 3+
+Swift 3.0+

 ## Installation